NedkoHristov/sitemap-from-local-files/README.md

 ```

 # Variables:
-`directory` - by default it's the current directory;
+`directory` - by default it's the current directory

 `domain` - by default it's `example.com`

 # Examples: